intel-gpu/intel-gpu-i915-backports/docs/README_redhat.md

 ```
 Above commands will create RPM packages at $HOME/rpmbuild/RPMS/x86_64/

+## RHEL®8.x:

+### Prerequisite
+dmabuf backport will be added in package so we need to disable loading of base kernel dmabuf using kernel command line.
+"initcall_blacklist=sync_debugfs_init,dma_buf_init".

 ### Build Options

-Build options provide a list of different arguments which can be passed during package creation or build.
+Build options provides a list of different arguments which can be passed during package creation or build.

 Please refer to [README_common](README_common.md) for the full list of Build options.